astropy/astropy/docs/known_issues.rst

 ----------------------------------------------

-Due to a bug in `pytest <http://www.pytest.org>`_ related to test collection, the tests for the core astropy package for version 2.0.x (LTS), and for packages using the core package's test infrastructure and being tested against 2.0.x (LTS) will not be executed correctly with pytest 3.7, 3.8, or 3.9.
+Due to a bug in `pytest <http://www.pytest.org>`_ related to test collection, the tests for the core Astropy package for version 2.0.x (LTS), and for packages using the core package's test infrastructure and being tested against 2.0.x (LTS), will not be executed correctly with pytest 3.7, 3.8, or 3.9.
 The symptom of this bug is that no tests or only tests in RST files are collected.
-In addition, astropy 2.0.x (LTS) is not compatible with pytest 4.0 and above as in this case deprecation errors from pytest can cause tests to fail.
+In addition, Astropy 2.0.x (LTS) is not compatible with pytest 4.0 and above, as in this case deprecation errors from pytest can cause tests to fail.
-Therefore, when testing against astropy v2.0.x (LTS), pytest 3.6 or earlier versions should be used.
+Therefore, when testing against Astropy v2.0.x (LTS), pytest 3.6 or earlier versions should be used.
 These issues do not occur in version 3.0.x and above of the core package.

-There is also an unrelated issue that also affects more recent versions of astropy when testing with pytest 4.0 and later, which can cause issues when collecting tests - in this case, the symptom is that the test collection hangs and/or appears to run the tests recursively.
-If you are maintaining a package that was created using the astropy `package template <http://github.com/astropy/package-template>`_, then this can be fixed by updating to the latest version of the ``_astropy_init.py`` file.
+There is an unrelated issue that also affects more recent versions of Astropy when testing with pytest 4.0 and later, which can cause issues when collecting tests - in this case, the symptom is that the test collection hangs and/or appears to run the tests recursively.
+If you're maintaining a package that was created using the Astropy `package template <http://github.com/astropy/package-template>`_, then this can be fixed by updating to the latest version of the ``_astropy_init.py`` file.
 The root cause of this issue is that pytest now tries to pick up the